Umbilical Cord Care

-- Bathe your baby carefully.
-Keep the umbilical cord stump above the water level until the stump falls off and heals.
+- Give your baby a sponge bath to keep the cord dry.
 Many baby baths are gently sloped.
 This helps you position your baby for a sponge bath and helps you keep the umbilical cord out of the water.

 Knowing what to expect